Conservatives make last-minute push for border security in debt ceiling package

 The conservative group says H.R.
 2, which Republicans passed through the House last week, “should logically serve as the starting point for considering sound border security measures.”

-That package would hike funding for border security agents; promote new construction of the border wall; and put new limits on those migrants seeking asylum, including a restoration of the policy requiring applications to remain in Mexico during processing.
+That package would hike funding for border security agents, promote new construction of the border wall, and put new limits on those migrants seeking asylum, including a restoration of the policy requiring applicants to remain in Mexico during processing.

 “If Biden won’t accept A, then we’ll add the border security bill to it and offer him B,” said Rep. Andrew Clyde (R-Ga.).
 “There’s a lot of folks here that want to do that.”